JaidedAI/EasyOCR/README.md

  ([[1333, 562], [2169, 562], [2169, 709], [1333, 709]], 'Project', 0.9557611346244812)]
 ```

 There are optional arguments for readtext function, `decoder` can be 'greedy'(default), 'beamsearch', or 'wordbeamsearch'.
 For 'beamsearch' and 'wordbeamsearch', you can also set `beamWidth` (default=5).
 Bigger number will be slower but can be more accurate.
-For multiprocessing, you can set set `workers` and `batch_size`.
-Current version converts image into grey scale for recognition model.
-So contrast can be an issue.
+For multiprocessing, you can set `workers` and `batch_size`.
+Current version converts image into grey scale for recognition model, so contrast can be an issue.
 You can try playing with `contrast_ths`, `adjust_contrast` and `filter_ths`.

-See full documentation at https://jaided.ai/read/doc

 ## To be implemented

-1. Language packs: Chinese, Japanese, Korean group + Russian-based languages +
-Arabic + etc.
+1. Language packs: Russian-based languages + Arabic + etc.
 2. Language model for better decoding
 3. Better documentation and api